 De Lacy Motor Club

 Has a long and distinguished history in Motorsport.
 We celebrated 50 years in our current clubhouse back in 2014 with a range of activities.
-Since then we have developed the Seven Dales Heritage Run as a Yearly fixture.
-This year, 2019, sees the club organising a Targa Rally for the very first time.
-See our News Page for more information.
+Since then we have developed the De Lacy Heritage Run as a Yearly fixture.

 On the 23rd October 1952 at a meeting of 20 “founder members”, the De Lacy Motor Club was formed and with the permission of the De Lacy Family, adopted the name of the original Motor Club formed in 1911 by Lord De Lacy of Pontefract.
 To this day a number of those founding members, are still members of the club.